Nice to meet you.

 What I didn’t like about Apple Safari:

-• Safari is only available for Apple users, which I find limiting since it restricts me from using it across different devices and operating systems.
+• Safari is only available for Apple users, which I find a bit limiting since it restricts me from using it across different devices and operating systems.

-• I find Safari to be too simple, lacking the advanced features that other browsers offer, which sometimes makes it feel a bit basic.
+• Although Safari is fast and reliable, I found Safari to be too simple, lacking the advanced features that other browsers offer, which sometimes makes it feel a bit basic.

 What G2 users dislike about Apple Safari: